xjj1002/TwitterTopicModeling/README.md

 }

 ```
+You also need to configure R and postgeSW+QL

+How to configure postgreSQl
+- install prostgreSQL
+- open pg4admin and it will ask you to enter a password make it simple it will be in your database string
 How to configure R
 - go to Rprofile.site in the r files after downloading and set the CRAN mirror to http://cran.r-project.org

 How to use Dependency Injection in Entity Framework Core
 - https://hackernoon.com/asp-net-core-how-to-use-dependency-injection-in-entity-framework-core-4388fc5c148b